Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/skin-and-diffusive-surfaces-subsurface-scattering.md

 3. In the Surface Inputs section, select [Diffusion Profile](diffusion-profile-reference.md) and assign a diffusion profile.
 4. If a warning box appears below the Diffusion Profile property, select **Fix**.

 The following image displays grass in an environment scene.
 In the left image the grass renders correctly.
-The grass in the right image has the bright green tint that HDRP applies to a Material that doesn't have a valid diffusion profile:
+The grass in the right image has the bright magenta tint that HDRP applies to a Material that doesn't have a valid diffusion profile:

 ![Grass in an environment scene: In the left image the grass renders correctly.
 The grass in the right image has the bright green tint that HDRP applies to a Material that doesn't have a valid diffusion profile.](Images/missing_profile.png)

-The Material appears bright green in the following cases:
+The Material appears bright magenta in the following cases:

 - The Material doesn't have a diffusion profile assigned.